 - Click OK.

-- Also on the Options tab, we can also adjust the height of the symbol relative to a roof plane beneath it using the Height Off Floor setting.
+- Adjust the height of the symbol relative to a roof plane beneath it using the Height Off Floor setting.
 In this example, we will leave this setting at 0".

-- On the Sizing tab, we can specify what parts of the symbol are affected when the object is resized.
+- On the Sizing panel, you can specify what parts of the symbol are affected when the object is resized.

 - In this example, we want the top portions of the railing to remain the same size when the rest of the symbol is reduced in height.

-- Under the "Stretch Planes" heading, check the boxes beside 1 under XY plane at Z = .
+- Under the "Stretch Planes" heading, check the boxes beside 1 under Height Z = .